 Cash and cash equivalents consist of cash on hand, bank balances and deposits with banks and highly liquid investments which have an insignificant risk of changes in value with original maturities of three months or less and are used by the Group and the Company in the management of their short-term commitments.
-For the purpose of the statements of cash flows, cash and cash equivalents are presented after exclude deposits, collection accounts, cash collateral accounts and finance service reserve accounts pledged to secure borrowings.
+For the purpose of the statements of cash flows, cash and cash equivalents are presented net of bank overdrafts and after exclude deposits, collection accounts, cash collateral accounts and finance service reserve accounts pledged to secure borrowings.